nimishjain1000/Learn-Android/README.md

 Project Help
 ------

-For any queries related to the project, you can reach out to Shivam [here](https://http://nimishjain1000.github.io/)
+For any queries related to the project, you can reach out to Nimish [here](https://http://nimishjain1000.github.io/)

 **Made under Study JAM Program (GDG USICT, 2016)**